dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 Blazor supports ahead-of-time (AOT) compilation, where you can compile your .NET code directly into WebAssembly.
 AOT compilation results in runtime performance improvements at the expense of a larger app size.
 For more information, see <xref:blazor/host-and-deploy/webassembly#ahead-of-time-aot-compilation>.

 The same [.NET WebAssembly build tools](xref:blazor/tooling#net-webassembly-build-tools) used for AOT compilation also [relink the .NET WebAssembly runtime](xref:blazor/host-and-deploy/webassembly#runtime-relinking) to trim unused runtime code.
 Blazor also trims unused code from .NET framework libraries.
-The .NET compiler further precompresses a static Blazor WebAssembly app for a smaller app payload.
+The .NET compiler further precompresses a standalone Blazor WebAssembly app for a smaller app payload.

 WebAssembly-rendered Razor components can use [native dependencies](xref:blazor/webassembly-native-dependencies) built to run on WebAssembly.